chalcedonyt/laravel-cos-processor/README.md

 ## Creating an Adapter

-Create an adapter that implements Chalcedonyt\\COSProcessor\\Adapter\\BeneficiaryAdapterInterface.
+Create an adapter that implements `Chalcedonyt\\COSProcessor\\Adapter\\BeneficiaryAdapterInterface`.
 This should translate your model into the attributes that will be used in the COS entries.
-Refer to Chalcedonyt\\COSProcessor\\Adapter\\ExampleBeneficiaryAdapter for an example.
+Refer to `Chalcedonyt\\COSProcessor\\Adapter\\ExampleBeneficiaryAdapter` for an example.

 ## Configuration

-`php artisan vendor:publish` should publish a cos_processor.php into the config folder.
+`php artisan vendor:publish` should publish a `cos_processor.php` into the config folder.
 Edit this with the configuration options for your account.
-Change "beneficiary_adapter" to the class of the adapter you created earlier.
+Change `"beneficiary_adapter"` to the class of the adapter you created earlier.

 ## Usage